13 Smart Ways to Upgrade Your Bathroom Without Renovating It

 "The bathroom tends to be the last place considered for artwork and wall décor, but it adds personality and can change the mood of the room," says Anne Hepfer of Anne Hepfer Designs.
-She suggests hanging some eye-catching artwork above your bathtub.
+She suggests hanging some eye-catching artwork above your bathtub or sink.
 "This makes the entire room look more luxe and creates a focal point for the space."

 Have Fun with Tile